Ajrarn/Natao/app/languages/helpAsciiMath-en.md

 @@perimeter = 2 xx pi xx radius @@

-# Advanced Operations
+# Advanced AsciiMath

 ## Indexes & Exponents

 You may use the underscore-sign ( _ ) after a plain text number or expression to indicate that an index follows.

-When a caret-sign ( ^ ) is written after a plain text number or expression, an exponent appears.
+When a caret-sign ( ^ ) is written after a plain text number or expression, an exponent appears, as follows.

     >@@x_1@@

     >@@x^2@@